 Finally; the most important part of your business is your valued team members.
 By showing your employees that you honour and value them, you’ll be contributing to a positive and collaborative working environment.

-Remind your employees of the good times by adding team photos on wall art or wall displays.
+Remind your employees of the good times by adding office wall decor.
+Add team photos on wall art or wall displays.
 You can even create photo collages of important team events, or honour the employee of the month or year with a small canvas print each month or year to be hung on a dedicated wall.

-Hopefully, these office decorating ideas have given you the inspiration you need to create a positive, uplifting office environment where you’ll foster happy and creative team members.
+Hopefully, these office decorating ideas for work have given you the inspiration you need to create a positive, uplifting office environment where you’ll foster happy and creative team members.